svenvanhees/Codeigniter-IMDb-Scraper-Library/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Main Features:

-	*Scrape options to refine the results
-	*Include a light mode to make searching faster *Youtube trailer url in the final results, also has option available in the config *More to follow...
+	*Difrent scrape options to refine your results *Includes a light mode to make searching faster *Youtube trailer url in the final results, also has options available in the config *More to follow...

 --------------------------------------------------------------------------------------------------------------------------